 What is the Handy Model of Organisational Culture?

 How is that in one company people are treated completely different than in another?
-American scientists Handy & Harrison researched this age-old question in the early seventies of the last century.
+American scientists Charles Handy and Roger Harrison researched this age-old question in the early seventies of the last century.
 Professor of occupational psychology Roger Harrison and philosopher and expert on organisational behaviour Charles Handy designed a model which sets out four basic organisational types.
 The model is known as the ‘Handy and Harrison Model of Organisational Culture’.

 Power distribution is all about the extent to which the top of an organisation (management or owner) is open to working with either a bottom-up or top-down approach.
 In case of a bottom-up approach, the power distribution is very high; employees are expected to take their own responsibility, determine their tasks and make independent decisions.
 In case of a complete top-down approach, there is hardly any power distribution; management or the owner is completely in control and is the only person making decisions.